nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Tutor information is stored as `Tutor` objects, which captures all the information that the tutor represents.
 When the user adds a tutor, the program creates a new `Tutor` object with the given information and adds it to the `ObservableList` to be displayed in the program.
 The `Model` class handles the checking of uniqueness while the `Storage` class handles the conversion of the `Tutor` object to a [JSON](https://www.json.org/) format and updating of the storage file in `{source_root}/data/Tuthub.json`.

-The following methods in `Tutub` manage the addition of tutors:
+The following methods in `Tuthub` manage the addition of tutors:
 * `Tuthub#AddCommand(Tutor tutor)` - Adds the provided tutor to the list of tutors created
 * `Tuthub#AddCommandParser(String args)` - Parses the command `add` and determines the attributes of the `Tutor` object created based on the given prefixes